raven-security-forces/CaliberConvert/README.md

 ### What it does
 Adds the Bamse cTab fix from Steam to the configuration files.

+## Weapon Reskins
+### What it does
+Adds a few Reskins of existing Weapons.
+Will most likely expanded to include more Weapons and other gear

+## Faucon Bleu
+### What it does
+Adds a new Faction: Faucon Bleu, a Serbian-French themed Paramilitary and Security Force.

 ## Have a bug to report?
 Submit an [issue by clicking on this link](https://github.com/SpartanD39/CaliberConvert/issues/new)
 #### What we need: